sudhakarmlal/session_6_erva_v3_session_6/README.md

 pip install requirements.txt

 ## Conclusion
-This project demonstrates how to train and evaluate a CNN model on the MNIST dataset using TensorFlow and Keras.
+This project demonstrates how to train and evaluate a CNN model on the MNIST dataset using Pytorch